decentraland/adr/content/ADR-148-processing-scene-messages.md

 ### Naive approach

-This approach is the simplest to explain: A scene frame runs in the Scene, then it sends the updates to the renderer.
+This approach is the simplest to explain: A scene frame runs in the Scene, then sends the updates to the renderer.
 It waits for the response to run the next scene frame.

 <figure>
   <img src="/resources/ADR-148/Frame 1.svg" />